mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook/pm-onboarding.md

   * Ask questions to understand development, design, QA processes, and documentation processes
 * Meet with Amy \(Release Manager\) and read the release process doc
 * Meet with Ian \(CEO\) \[[https://github.com/it33/readme/blob/master/README.md](https://github.com/it33/readme/blob/master/README.md/)\).
 This will be scheduled for you
-* Meet other Product Managers \(Jason Blais, Eric Sethna, Katie Wiersgalla, Aaron Rothschild, Ian Tao, Chen-I Lim, Neil Barnett, Winson Wun, Laney Coletti-Saracino, Don Hogan, John Lugtu\)
+* Meet other Product Managers \(Jason Blais, Eric Sethna, Katie Wiersgalla, Ian Tao, Chen-I Lim, Neil Barnett, Winson Wun, Laney Coletti-Saracino, Don Hogan, John Lugtu, Sandy Atkinson\)
   * Learn about their areas of ownership
 * Participate in PM, R&D, and Customer Obsession Meetings
 * Jira